Jerry

 The name Jerry has 2 syllables and is pronounced j-EHR-ee, making it easy to pronounce and remember.

-Common nicknames for Jerry include Jer, Jey, and Jerie.
+Common nicknames for Jerry include Jer, Jey, Jeie, and Jerkins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.

 Alternative spellings of Jerry include Jerrell .
 Each spelling variation gives the name a slightly different character while preserving its sound and meaning.